Mte90/mte90.github.io/Talk-FFOS-Newbie/index.md

 ##Testing
 ![](./img/testing.jpg)

+* Firefox Developer Edition
 * WebIDE integrated in Firefox
-* Firefox OS Simulator (1.3, 1.4, 2.0, 2.1, 2.2) an extension for Firefox
+* Firefox OS Simulator (1.3, 1.4, 2.0, 2.1, 2.2, 3.0) an extension for Firefox
 * Devices and Simulator work with WebIDE
-* They use ADB to communicate with Firefox OS devices
+* Use ADB to communicate with Firefox OS devices

 ##Cross Origin Request
 ![](./img/bug.jpg)